KalvadTech/django-glide/README.md

 ]
 ```

-By default, this library uses lastest Glade of the jsdelivr CDN, if you want to change this, you can modify one (or all) of the following settings:
+By default, this library uses lastest Glide of the jsdelivr CDN, if you want to change this, you can modify one (or all) of the following settings:

 ```python
 GLIDE_JS_URL = "my new URL to fetch the JS"